Open High-Resolution Satellite Imagery: The WorldStrat Dataset -- With Application to Super-Resolution: Introduction

 We aim to empower the development of machine learning for satellite imagery that can be used for a wide range of applications: from ecology and climate change monitoring, to urbanization, to sociology, to disaster preparation, to agriculture, etc. Our focus while building this dataset and its accompanying benchmarks and software package has therefore been to: \begin{itemize} \tightlist \item Maximise the representation of all possible features of interest, for the widest possible use-cases. \item Have a decent worldwide representativity -- especially relevant in light of the need for Fairness Accountability and Transparency in ML, which includes the problem datasets often biased towards the Global North. \item And provide a pipeline that allows easy reproducibility by others, and extension if extra budget becomes available. \end{itemize}

-Our resulting dataset, the \textbf{World Stratified Dataset} (or WorldStrat for short) \citep{cornebise_worldstrat_2022} covers \textbf{~10,000 \ssqkm~, and 4,000 distinct locations, specially curated for the highest diversity of possible uses}.
-In particular, as visualised in Figure~\ref{fig:summary_construction}, we separated our image acquisition budget into three parts: \begin{itemize} \tightlist \item One part focusing on human settlements further stratified by population density: filtering the world for settlements according to the ESA CCI LandCover product \citep{esa_land_v20} (which is licensed without restrictions under the CCI Data Policy v1.1 ), then sub-stratifying according to the Urban density class of the Global Human Settlement Layer SMOD product \citep{florczyk_ghsl_2019} (which is licensed under CC-BY). \item A second part focused on non-settlement areas, using stratified sampling and class-rebalancing across the Land Cover Classification System labels of the ESA CCI LandCover product, and more precisely its aggregation into classes provided by the International Panel on Climate Change. \item Finally, a third part is focused on use cases typically under-served by usual datasets and not covered by the above.
-We sourced points of interests from the United Nations High Commissioner for Refugees (UNHCR) for populations of concerns (which is licensed under CC-BY-IGO), from Amnesty International for human rights sites of interest (with permission), and ESA ASMSpotter for illegal mining (with permission). \end{itemize}
+Our resulting dataset, the \textbf{World Stratified Dataset} (or WorldStrat for short) \citep{cornebise_worldstrat_2022_zenodo} covers \textbf{$\sim$10,000 \ssqkm~, and 3504 distinct locations, specially curated for the highest diversity of possible uses}.
+In particular, as visualised in Figure~\ref{fig:summary_construction}, we separated our image acquisition budget into three parts: \begin{itemize} \tightlist \item One part focusing on human settlements further stratified by population density: filtering the world for settlements according to the European Space Agency's (ESA) Climate Change Initiative (CCI) Land Cover product \citep{esa_land_v20} (which is licensed without restrictions under the CCI Data Policy v1.1), then sub-stratifying according to the Urban density class of the Global Human Settlement Layer SMOD product \citep{florczyk_ghsl_2019} (which is licensed under CC-BY). \item A second part focused on non-settlement areas, using stratified sampling and class-rebalancing across the Land Cover Classification System labels of the ESA CCI Land Cover product, and more precisely its aggregation into classes provided by the International Panel on Climate Change (IPCC). \item Finally, a third part is focused on use cases typically under-served by usual datasets and not covered by the above.
+We sourced points of interests from the United Nations High Commissioner for Refugees (UNHCR) for populations of concerns (which is licensed under CC-BY-IGO), from Amnesty International for human rights sites of interest (with permission), and ESA artisanal and small-scale mining (ASM) ASMSpotter for illegal mining (with permission). \end{itemize}